samusyrjanen/forum/README.md

 - (done) Threads have a topic and an additional text field.
 - (done) Errors visible on the same page.
 - (done) Users can send private messages to each other.
+- Users can sort threads and comments by date or likes.

 ### testing